Guide to Setting Up Private Name Servers | HostGator Support

 Need help?

-If you can't figure it out from reading the FAQ documentation or navigating through your account with them, you will need to contact your registrar's support team to request further assistance.
-Your request should look similar to: "I want to create name servers for my domain.
-They are ns1.insertyourdomainhere.com with the IP of (insert the IP we assign here) and ns2.insertyourdomainhere.com with the IP of (insert the IP we assign here)."
-Provide the HostGator private name server details from your Customer Portal or HostGator Welcome email.
+If you can't figure it out from reading the FAQ documentation or navigating through your account with them, you will need to contact your registrar's Support team to request further assistance.

 Step 3: Setting A records

 After creating your name servers, you must add the necessary A records to your domain.
-Once the A record has been updated, you and your clients can use your private name servers for all the domains to be hosted on your account.
+Once the A record has been updated, you and your clients can use your private name servers to host all the domains on your account.

 For help adding A records to your domain, please see the following article:

 Once a domain name is using your private name servers, it is important to check the DNS Glue.
-The DNS Glue will check the SOA and NS records in your domain's DNS zone and ensure they match exactly the name servers used at your registrar.
+The DNS glue will check the SOA and NS records in your domain's DNS zone and ensure they match the exact name servers used at your registrar.

 For more information on DNS Glue, please refer to the following article: